2020 Ford Escape vs. 2019 Toyota RAV4: Compare Cars

 Fuel economy: TBD

-Ford estimates the base turbo-3 Escape will reach a 30-mpg combined EPA rating with front-wheel drive.
-That’s 1 mpg better than the best RAV4 that’s not a hybrid.
+Ford estimates the base turbo-3 Escape will reach a 30-mpg combined EPA rating with front-wheel drive, same as the RAV4.
 Hybrid RAV4s are rated at 40 mpg combined and Ford says it should top that with the Escape hybrid, but the EPA hasn’t confirmed that.
 Ford also plans a plug-in Escape hybrid with up to 30 miles of electric-only range; it’s due in the spring of 2020.

 2019 Ford Escape